algolia/kubernetes-hands-on/08-service/README.md

 ## Answers

-For 2.
-You need to add the metadata `nginx.ingress.kubernetes.io/rewrite-target: /` to the ingress:
+For 2), you need to add the metadata `nginx.ingress.kubernetes.io/rewrite-target: /` to the ingress:

 * Don't forget to create 2 deployments and 2 services.
 * You can either change your `/etc/hosts` to add the name resolution for `foo.bar.com`, or use `curl http://YOUR-IP -H "Host: foo.bar.com"`